CAMPAIGN

 photo of a plate of food with Adirondack chairs in the background

-3. Walk across the Third Street Bridge and enjoy lunch with a waterfront view in Mission Bay.
-Atwater Tavern at Pier 50 serves salads, sandwiches and entrees complete with a robust menu cocktails, beer and wine.
-A meal at Mission Rock Resort or ribs and live music at The Ramp Restaurant are more great options!
+3. Walk across the Third Street Bridge and enjoy lunch in Mission Bay.
+Explore the many eateries around Mission Rock.
+Atwater Tavern at Pier 50 serves salads, sandwiches and entrees complete with a robust cocktail and drinks menu.
+A meal at Mission Rock Resort or live music at The Ramp Restaurant are more great options!

 photo of the Chase Center from the bay